CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 UX audit and heuristic evaluation

 Before designing anything, I mapped the end-to-end application to find recurring patterns of confusion versus individual screens.
-This shifted the work from fixing UI to fixing structure.
+This shifted the work from fixing UI to fixing structure and reorganizing the application through a series of card sorting workshops..

 02